-Do not start any new medicine while taking QuilliChew ER without talking to your health care provider first.
+Do not start any new medicine while taking QuilliChew ER without talking to your healthcare provider first.

 How should QuilliChew ER be taken?

-- Read the step-by-step instructions for using QuilliChew ER - extended-release chewable tablets at the end of this Medication Guide. - Take QuilliChew ER exactly as prescribed.
+- Read the step-by-step instructions for using QuilliChew ER extended-release chewable tablets at the end of this Medication Guide. - Take QuilliChew ER exactly as prescribed.
 Your health care provider may adjust the dose, if needed, until it is right for you or your child.
 During dose adjustment, you or your child may still have ADHD symptoms. - Take QuilliChew ER 1 time each day in the morning.
 QuilliChew ER is an extended-release chewable tablet that releases medicine into your body throughout the day. - The 20 mg and 30 mg QuilliChew ER chewable tablets are scored (bisected) and can be cut in half if needed, for you to get the right dose.
-QuilliChew ER 40mg is not scored (bisected) and cannot be divided. - QuilliChew ER can be taken with or without food. - From time to time, your health care provider may stop QuilliChew ER treatment for a while to check ADHD symptoms. - Your health care provider may do regular checks of the blood, heart, and blood pressure while taking QuilliChew ER. - Children should have their height and weight checked often while taking QuilliChew ER.
-QuilliChew ER treatment may be
+QuilliChew ER 40mg is not scored (bisected) and cannot be divided. - QuilliChew ER can be taken with or without food. - Your health care provider may do regular checks of the blood, heart, and blood pressure while taking QuilliChew ER.